 2- Visit Göreme The Open Air Museum

-Let’s go to the next station in the Top 10 Things to do in Cappadocia; Göreme.
+Let’s go to the next station in the Top 10 Things to do in Cappadocia: Göreme.
 It is an open-air museum.
 It consists of monasteries for monks carved into the rock, where the monks used to isolate in that place.
 The cave monasteries carved into the rock were built between the 10th and 12th centuries AD.

-You can explore that unique world and find out what life was like in that place; you can also see the wall painting hanging on the walls of those churches, which is a witness to the Byzantine art of that era.
+You can explore that unique world and find out what life was like in that place; you can also see the wall paintings hanging on the walls of those churches, which is a witness to the Byzantine art of that era.

 3- Explore The Underground Cities

-The underground cities, carved out of soft tuff rocks, are connected by air corridors and narrow tunnels.
+The underground cities carved out of soft tuff rocks, are connected by air corridors and narrow tunnels.
 No matter how deep you go, the amount of oxygen there does not change.

 In the underground cities, there are many living quarters such as barns, kitchens, wineries, living rooms, burial chambers, churches, food storage areas, cellars and water wells.